pharo-project/pharo-gsoc/Topics.md

 make it easy to read and answer questions.
 Implement using Brick.
 ### Level: Intermediate

-	title: 'Torrent Library for Pharo';
+## Title: Torrent Library for Pharo
-	contact: 'stephan@stack.nl jdelgado@cs.upc.edu';
-	supervisors: '';
-	keywords: 'P2P';
+### Contact: stephan@stack.nl jdelgado@cs.upc.edu
+### Supervisors:
+### Keywords: P2P
+### Context:
-	context: 'It is time to stop depending on centralized infrastructure.
+It is time to stop depending on centralized infrastructure.
 We need to be able to use our DVCS the way it is meant to be used.
 On smalltalkhub BitDevTalk/BitTalk there is an implementation of the torrent protocol.
 Some parts (DHT) are not finished.
-On top of that, we want to be able to distribute our build artifacts and publish our public source.  ' ;
+On top of that, we want to be able to distribute our build artifacts and publish our public source.
+### Goal:
-	goal: 'Finish and extend the library.
-Add a monticello repository type ';
+Finish and extend the library.
+Add a monticello repository type.
-	level: 'Intermediate';
+### Level: Intermediate

-	title: 'Distributed Issue Tracker';
+## Title: 'Distributed Issue Tracker';
 contact: 'stephan@stack.nl';
 supervisors: 'Stephan Eggermont, Diego Lont';
 keywords: 'P2P Tools GUI';
 context: 'Technical Details

 The recent decision by Google to deprecate and stop its API for the Google Issue Tracker used by a.o. the Pharo, Seaside, MOOSE and Metacello projects makes it necessary for those projects to select a different issue tracker.
 The timespan before this decision has to be made is too short for the development of a new issue tracker from scratch.